After oil spill incident, Jadestone shuts in Australian field pending tank repairs

 The company informed that the release of oil to sea was quickly halted by pumping water into the tank, indicating a leak somewhere at the tank base.
 Afterwards, a subsequent inspection using an ROV confirmed a small 30mm diameter hole in the bottom of the tank.
 Having now controlled the release of oil, Jadestone says that its next step will be to apply a temporary repair in order to remove the remaining oil from the tank.
-Following this, the firm advised that the tank will be accessed and cleaned in order to complete an inspection and permanent repair.
+Following this, the tank will be accessed and cleaned in order to complete an inspection and permanent repair.

 “The integrity of our facilities is at the heart of our strategy and this oil tank was due for inspection within the next few weeks as part of our five-yearly maintenance cycle, which would have been the final key step in the significant inspection and repair plan that has been underway on the Montara Venture since we assumed operatorship in 2019.

 “Over this period, we have worked extensively and spent significant sums to restore the vessel and associated infrastructure to the condition required in order to deliver a long, safe and productive field life,” added Blakeley.

 Jadestone confirms that this is the same work plan which has already been applied to all the other main crude oil storage tanks, as part of the five-yearly inspection and repair programme.